-- Provide students with an engaging learning environment. - Have the capacity to develop a differentiated Montessori curriculum to meet the needs of all students. - Utilize Positive Psychology, and a Strengths-Based approach to increase their personal and professional capabilities.
+• Have the capacity to develop a differentiated Montessori curriculum to meet the needs of all students.

+• Utilize Positive Psychology, and a Strengths-Based approach to increase their personal and professional capabilities.

-- 1. Demonstrates knowledge of the teaching of mathematics. - 2.
-Demonstrates knowledge of the scope and sequence of the curriculum related to mathematics. - 3.
-Articulates the rationale and sequence of the Montessori curriculum in mathematics. - 4.
-Demonstrates proficiency in applying Montessori principles in the context of the mathematics curriculum, learning materials, and lesson presentations
+1. Demonstrates knowledge of the teaching of mathematics.

+2. Demonstrates knowledge of the scope and sequence of the curriculum related to mathematics.

+3. Articulates the rationale and sequence of the Montessori curriculum in mathematics.

+4. Demonstrates proficiency in applying Montessori principles in the context of the mathematics curriculum, learning materials, and lesson presentations